spacetelescope/jwst/docs/jwst/ami_analyze/description.rst

 For more information on the format and contents of OIFITS files, see the `OIFITS2 standard <https://doi.org/10.1051/0004-6361/201526405>`_.

-The _ami-oi.fits file contains tables of median observables over all integrations of the input file and errors are computed as the sigma-clipped standard deviation over integrations.
+The _ami-oi.fits file contains tables of median observables over all integrations of the input file.
+Errors are computed as the sigma-clipped standard deviation over integrations.
 The _amimulti-oi.fits file contains observables for each integration, and does not contain error estimates.
 The structure is the same as the _ami-oi.fits file, but certain data columns are 2D, with the second dimension being